dangh3014/postercise/README.md

 ```

 ### `poster-footer[]`
-This command does not currently have any allowed options.
+This command does not currently have any extra options.

 ## Known Issues
 - The bibliography does not work properly
 - Figure numbering does not work properly

-## Planned Features
+## Planned Features/Themes
 - Themes that use color gradients and background images
-- QR code generation for short links
+- Add QR code generation